TeamTonic/adapt-a-rag/README.md

 # adapt-a-rag
-a RAG retrieval application that adapts to its specific user and topic , so that it's purpose built everytime.
+a RAG (Retrieval-Augmented Generation) retrieval application that adapts to its specific user and topic , so that it's purpose built everytime.